F108 Module 13/15 & 14 LPT Assembly (USAF/USN) Remanufacture

 Contract Details

-- Contract Type: Multiple Award Indefinite Delivery, Indefinite Quantity (IDIQ), Firm Fixed Price.
+- Contract Type: Multiple Award Indefinite Delivery, Indefinite Quantity (IDIQ), Firm Fixed-Price.

-- Period of Performance: Five one-year ordering periods, anticipated from March 31, 2026, to March 30, 2031 (60 months).
+- Period of Performance: Anticipated 60 months, consisting of five one-year Ordering Periods, from March 31, 2026, to March 30, 2031.

-Eligibility & Evaluation
+Submission & Evaluation

 - NAICS Code: 336412, Size Standard: 1,500 employees.